Building an ADU in Bellingham 101

 - There is a limit of one DADU per lot.

 - An owner must occupy on of the units.

 - There is a size limit of 800 square feet or 66 percent of the main structure, whichever is smaller.

 - The lot must have alley access, access to more than one public street, or must be greater than 5,000 square feet.

 - There must be a separation of 6 or more feet between the main residence and the DADU.

 - DADUs must have a parking space.
 Homeowners can add a street curb cut to accommodate parking, which would eliminate on-street parking.

 - The DADU and primary residence should have similar design features.

 More ADUs, we hope!
-We have promoted infill for years and the updated ADU ordinance provides more options for helping to make that a reality.
-If you have questions about building an ADU shoot us an email.
+We have promoted infill for years.
+The updated ADU ordinance provides more options for helping to make that a reality.
+If you have questions about building an ADU contact us.
 We’re happy to schedule a site visit, recommend a designer, and do our part to increase housing options in Bellingham.